trixi-framework/Trixi.jl/docs/src/adding_new_equations/nonconservative_advection.md

 ## Summary of the code

-To sum up, here is the complete code that we used (without the callbacks since these create a lot of unnecessary output in the doctests of this tutorial).
+Here is the complete code that we used (without the callbacks since these create a lot of unnecessary output in the doctests of this tutorial).

 ```jldoctest; output = false
 # Define new physics